 When we talk about choosing the right market, this means that your iOS or Android app must be able to satisfy the demand within that market.
 A good example of a company which chose the right market is Airbnb.
 They did such a great job with their service app idea in the hospitality industry that they met the demands of two markets.
 They were able to help people who are looking for temporary lodging or rooms.
 Also, they were able to help hotel managers and homeowners to find paying guests.

 When creating a business model for your future app that makes money, you must determine if your product and its desired market are a suitable fit for each other.
-The elements which can determine this involve a combination of the customer segment, value proposition, channel, and relationship of the business model.
+The elements which can determine this involves a combination of the customer segment, value proposition, channel, and relationship of the business model.

 When you are developing a mobile app and determining which market that it will fit into, you will be developing a Minimum Viable Product first, which satisfies your target audience’s demand or solves a particular problem of theirs.